U-Beyk/master_thesis_clip/README.md

 **THIS IS A WORK IN PROGRESS!**

+**The aim of this thesis is to examine RNA structures of RNA binding protein binding sites and their RNA 3D motifs.**

 The datasets used in this master's thesis were downloaded on July 22, 2025.
 We downloaded the CLIP data from the POSTAR3 database by requesting a bulk download: http://postar.ncrnalab.org